Tawfiqh/ToyChatApp/README.md

 2. ~~From Vue.
 Have a button that requests an emoji from a node backend.~~

-3. Move chat page into Vue.
-At a new route.
+3. ~~Move chat page into Vue.
+At a new route.~~

+4. Make chat page a vue-component.
+    Submit button needs to bind to a vue-method. ul needs to be bound to a view/for loop.
+    Remove jQuery.

-3. Write unit tests for helloWorld and emoji Endpoints.
+3. Server - Write unit tests for helloWorld and emoji Endpoints.

-4. Refactor endpoints into setup functions. e.g: `setupHelloWorldEndpoint();`
+4. Server - Refactor endpoints into setup functions. e.g: `setupHelloWorldEndpoint();`

 3. Login page - You enter a login ID and then you’re in the chat room and it posts messages with your name.